waynodiablo/Oystercard/pills/bdd_cycle.md

 The BDD Cycle splits application development into separate 'stages'.
 As a result of moving up and down between these stages, a clear **Application Design** and **Domain Model** _emerge_.

+The Red - Green - Refactor process, which is intrinsic to BDD, is available as a video [here](https://www.youtube.com/watch?v=Q2aIYwuU4TM).

 #####Stage 1: Distilling client requirements into User Stories

 Let's imagine we have a client, who says